-You’ve fallen in love with a place in the Catskills and you’re ready to make an offer.
+You’ve fallen in love with a home in the Catskills and you’re ready to make an offer.
 Push pause.

 1. Down payment

-While the down payment isn’t actually an additional fee, it is one of the largest cash outlays you’ll make early in the buying process.
+While the down payment isn’t actually isn’t an additional cost, it is single largest cash outlay you’ll make in the buying process (assuming you're financing and not paying all cash, that is).
 Most second home purchases require a 10-20% minimum down payment.
 So before you make an offer, talk to your lender(s) to find out how much cash you’ll need on hand.
 If your down payment is below a certain amount, your lender may require private mortgage insurance or PMI which is either a one-time closing cost paid at closing or a slight increase to your total monthly mortgage payment.

 2. Taxes and insurance

-Most lenders will bundle the payment of school/property taxes and homeowner’s insurance into your total monthly payment.
-You’ll typically pay a significant portion of these yearly payments at the time of closing.
-Usually the lender will hold this portion in escrow.
+Most lenders will bundle the school/property taxes and homeowner’s insurance into your total monthly payment.
+You’ll typically pay a significant portion of these yearly payments at the time of closing which the lender will hold this portion in escrow.
 The amounts will depend on when the tax payments are due and how much your insurer requires to start coverage.
 You can find mortgage calculators on Zillow, Trulia, Realtor, among others, that will help you calculate a total payment.

-A home inspection is required prior to the final approval of a mortgage.
+Once you have an accepted offer, a home inspection is the next step.
 A good inspector will uncover both obvious and latent issues that may add costs to your home ownership.
-The inspector will provide you with a lengthy written report detailing the condition of the both the exterior and interior of the structure as well as the internal systems.
-This report will also serve as a roadmap of potential future repairs to be done.
-We have a number of excellent inspectors with whom we work and the cost for these inspectors typically falls between $700-$1,000.
+The inspector will provide you with a written report detailing the condition of the structure and the systems.
+This report will serve as a roadmap of potential future repairs.
+We have a number of excellent inspectors with whom we work and the cost for these inspectors typically falls between $700-$1,100.

 4. Closing costs